rogeazzam/ThreadVisio-server/README.md

   then add a line that looks like this:
   MONGO_URL=mongodb+srv://<username>:<password>@cluster.mongodb.net/<database>
   Replace <username>, <database> with your MongoDB Atlas cluster credentials, and then replace <password> with the actual generated password for your MongoDB user.
+  Then, in a new line write JWT_SECRET and assign a secret password to it.
 - In the terminal, navigate to the project directory and run the following command to install the required dependencies save in package.json: npm install